-To prevent boredom from creeping in, we’ve put together a number of fun activities for children that you can try out while everyone is at home!
+With summer holidays finally here, it is time to relax and enjoy the warmer weather.
+To prevent boredom from creeping in, we’ve put together a number of fun activities for children that you can try out even at home!

 Home activities for children

 Fill out the form below to download the following activities now:

 - Hidden Colours Experiment